 Pursuant to the terms of the Prior PUP, the vesting percentage of the performance units may be adjusted downwards or upwards based upon the Company's performance against an Additional Performance Measure, if any, selected by the Compensation Committee.
-The Additional Performance Measure for the 2021 and 2022 performance unit awards was the weighted average authorized ROE of all WEC Energy Group's utility subsidiaries.
+The Additional Performance Measure for the 2022 performance unit awards was the weighted average authorized ROE of all WEC Energy Group's utility subsidiaries.
 The Company's performance against this measure may decrease or increase the vesting percentage of the performance units up to 10% over the three-year performance period.
-Similar to the 2023 performance unit awards, the ROE target is based upon a formulaic calculation that varies each year based on our past and planned investments among our utilities, as well as each utility's authorized ROE.
-For the 2021 and 2022 performance unit awards, the ROE targets and potential adjustments for 2023 were set as follows:
+Similar to the 2024 performance unit awards, the ROE target is based upon a formulaic calculation that varies each year based on our past and planned investments among our utilities, as well as each utility's authorized ROE.
+For the 2022 performance unit awards, the ROE targets and potential adjustments for 2024 were set as follows:

-If Actual Annual ROE is The Annual Adjustment is ROE Ranges ≤ 20 bp below the Authorized ROE + 3.33% ≥ 9.45% 21 - 30 bp below the Authorized ROE 0% 9.44% - 9.35% 30 bp below the Authorized ROE (3.33)% < 9.35%
+If Actual Annual ROE is The Annual Adjustment is ROE Ranges ≤ 20 bp below the Authorized ROE + 3.33% ≥ 9.52% 21 - 30 bp below the Authorized ROE 0% 9.51% - 9.42% 30 bp below the Authorized ROE (3.33)% < 9.42%

-WEC Energy Group's utility subsidiaries achieved a weighted average authorized ROE of 10.02% for 2023, which resulted in a 3.33% increase in the vesting percentage of the 2021 and 2022 performance unit awards.
-The actual authorized ROE for Peoples Gas and North Shore Gas was adjusted to include the impact of the ICC disallowance.
-This adjustment is reflected in the weighted average authorized ROE.

-For the 2021 performance units, the cumulative three-year impact of the Company's performance against the Additional Performance Measure was a 10% increase in the vesting percentage of the performance units, which represents the total vesting level of the 2021 performance unit awards.
-The actual payouts were determined by multiplying the number of vested performance units by the closing price of our common stock (\$84.17) on December 29, 2023, the last trading day of the performance period.
-The actual payout to each NEO is reflected in the "Option Exercises and Stock Vested for Fiscal Year 2023" table.
+As discussed above, WEC Energy Group's utility subsidiaries achieved a weighted average authorized ROE of 9.72% for 2024, which resulted in a 3.33% increase in the vesting percentage of the 2022 performance unit awards.
+The cumulative three-year impact of the Company's performance against the Additional Performance Measure was a 10% increase in the vesting percentage of the performance units for a total vesting level of 112.9%.
+The actual payouts were determined by multiplying the number of vested performance units by the closing price of our common stock (\$94.04) on December 31, 2024, the last trading day of the performance period.
+The actual payout to each NEO is reflected in the "Option Exercises and Stock Vested for Fiscal Year 2024" table.